 1 tablespoon honey

 Heat oil in a large wok or skillet over medium heat.
-Cook the protein, stirring regularly, until lightly browned.
+Cook the protein, stirring regularly, until lightly browned and cooked through.
 Add vegetables and cook for another 5-10 minutes, until soft.
-Remove meat and veggies from pan and set aside.
+Remove meat and veggies from the pan and set aside.

 Add vegetables and protein back to the pan and stir to combine.